Key takeaways:

 As digital commerce evolves, one technology quietly reshaping the retail industry is computer vision.
 While it may sound like something out of a sci-fi movie, computer vision is very much here and making waves across various industries — particularly retail.

 The retail commerce industry moves so fast that keeping up feels like chasing a moving target.
 Trends and technologies that once seemed obscure can suddenly explode onto the scene, reshaping the entire market.
 Take computer vision.
-Just two years ago, it was barely on anyone’s radar — now it’s booming.
-According to Statista, the market size is projected to reach $29.27 billion USD in 2025 and show an annual growth rate of 9.92%, resulting in a market volume of $46.96 billion USD by 2030.
+Just a couple of years ago, it was barely on anyone’s radar — now it’s booming.
+According to The Business Research Company, the computer vision market size has reached US$17.75 billion in 2025, and is expected to grow to US$37.1 billion in 2030, at a compound annual growth rate (CAGR) of 15.9%.

 With numbers like these, it’s no wonder retailers are racing to adopt this technology to tackle common challenges like inventory management, loss prevention and customer behavior analysis.
 In this blog, we’ll break down what computer vision is, explore real-world applications in retail and look at how it's changing everything from shelf management to checkout processes.